wp-plugins/formilla-live-chat/readme.txt

 = Is Google Hangouts the same thing as Google Talk, and will it work with Formilla.com Live Chat? = Google Hangouts is different from Google Talk.
 Unfortunately Google Hangouts will not work via Formilla.com Live Chat.
 You can either revert back to Google Talk or use our alternative Live Chat web interface!

+= Does the free live chat package allow me to use a smart phone to chat with my customers? = Yes.
+Our free live chat package can be configured to use any smart phone or tablet using Google Talk to send a receive chats.

+= How does the 30 chats/emails limit on the standard free live chat package work? = At the 1st of every month, the total count of chats/emails is set to 0 for all standard free live chat customers.
+Each chat conversation counts as 1 chat, as does every offline email submission you receive.
+Formilla.com will send you an email once you reach 20 or more chats in a month, and another email once you've reached 30.

+= Does the Customer Inbox Help Desk come with the standard free live chat package? = Yes.
+Our standard free live chat customers can enjoy the Help Desk feature absolutely free!
+You can read and respond to offline emails, add private notes to chat conversations or emails, search, and more!

+= Can I enable the desktop notifications feature with the standard free live chat package? = Yes.
+The desktop notifications feature works with your free live chat or premium package and can be enabled from within your Formilla.com account, under Account Settings.
+Desktop notifications work with Firefox, Chrome, and Safari at this time.

 == Screenshots ==